 Overview of publishing an app to the Windows Store

 Publishing your app to the Windows Store puts your work in front of millions of potential customers.
 Here's a brief overview of the end-to-end process of getting your app into the Windows Store, from signing up through launch.

 The exact steps you follow will vary depending on how you've configured your business operations and what types of apps you want to develop.
 See Account types, locations, and fees for more information about the difference between individual and company accounts.

 Note The process is a bit different for an enterprise developer creating line-of-business apps, or a developer working directly with an OEM.
 See Deploying enterprise apps and Working with OEMs for more info.

 Take a few moments to look over our App Developer Agreement and App certification requirements for the Windows Store.
-These documents define the relationship between you and Microsoft, and the criteria your app needs to meet to be eligible for listing in the Store.
-You might even want to look at how to avoid some of the common certification failures; this info can help you get your app through the certification process as quickly as possible.
+These documents define the relationship between you and Microsoft, and the criteria your app needs to meet to be eligible for listing in the Windows Store.
+You might even want to look at how to avoid some of the common certification failures so you can get through the certification process as quickly as possible.

 You can reserve app names at any time, whether you have an existing app that you think is ready to go or you haven’t written a single line of code.
 Don’t forget to make sure that your app name is unique, and to consider additional names for your app in foreign languages if you plan to sell your app internationally.